 She has also played numerous guest leads and featured roles in popular returning dramas including; MOVING ON, MONROE, WIRE IN THE BLOOD, VINCENT, CLOCKING OFF, HOLBY CITY, WATERLOO ROAD, DOCTORS and EMMERDALE, as well as single dramas and drama premieres such as PRIME SUSPECT, MY FRAGILE HEART, TRUST and REVERSALS.
 She also has numerous comedy credits such as SIRENS, AT HOME WITH THE BRAITHWAITES, I'M WITH STUPID, KEEPING UP APPEARANCES, NO JOB FOR A LADY and DROP THE DEAD DONKEY.

 Her theatre credits include seasons at The Royal National Theatre (Olivier), The Library Theatre, Manchester and The Liverpool Playhouse.
 She was a member of the BBC Radio Drama Company at Broadcasting House with numerous lead credits.
 Most notably she played Georgy in the six part serialisation of Margaret Forster's, GEORGY GIRL, for which she was nominated for a Radio Times Award.
 Most recently she played the lead role of Myra Savage in the new adaptation of Mark McShane's harrowing thriller SEANCE ON A WET AFTERNOON opposite Robert Glenister.
 The play was produced in Scotland by Bruce Young for BBC Radio 4.

-Caroline writes, directs and co-produces for the independent film company MOUSEHOLE FILMS with Ade Bean for more information about Ade's work or Mousehole Films click on the links. mouseholefilms.co.uk
+Caroline directs, writes, narrates and co-produces for the independent film company MOUSEHOLE FILMS with Ade Bean for more information about Ade's work or Mousehole Films click on the links. mouseholefilms.co.uk